 - give immediate help to casualties with common injuries or illness and those arising from specific hazards at the school; - when necessary, ensure that an ambulance or other professional medical help is called.
 All staff are able to request an ambulance or other professional medical help.

-Examples of when an ambulance would be called include:
+Examples of when an ambulance would be called for children include (but are not limited to):